Welp. MoviePass stock just fell back below $1

 How far can MoviePass fall?

-Stock in Helios and Matheson (HMNY), the parent company of the movie subscription service, plunged more than 50% Monday amid new reports that customers were having problems with the app, which charges $10 per month for the ability to see a movie every day.
+Stock in Helios and Matheson (HMNY), the parent company of the movie subscription service, plunged 60% Monday amid new reports that customers were having problems with the app, which charges $10 per month for the ability to see a movie every day.

 That's exactly the problem the company tried to avoid last week when it approved a 250-for-1 reverse stock split, which boosted the price from 8 cents a share to $21.
 The last several days of trading have essentially wiped away that cosmetic improvement.